 Set on a peaceful strawberry farm, this unique accommodation is located in the countryside of Clendenin, West Virginia, and can provide guests with a relaxing getaway to the forested foothills of the Appalachian Mountains.
-Must hike 1/3 mile to site-trail not conducive to cars or campers.
-Hosts have a designated camp site with a fire ring but guests are welcome to explore th
+Must hike 1/3 mile up hill to site-trail not conducive to cars or campers.
+Hosts have a designated camp site with a fire ring but guests are welcome to ex

 - Check in: After 3PM